dbcli/mssql-cli/doc/Telemetry_Guide.md

 ### <a name="anonymize"></a>How do we anonymize data?
 Hashed MAC address: a cryptographically (SHA256) anonymous and unique ID for a machine.
-This metric is not published.

 ### <a name="collect"></a>What do we collect?
 ##### Environment